Dansby Swanson Player Props: Cubs vs. Braves

 Dansby Swanson At The Plate

-- Among the qualified hitters, he ranks 53rd in batting average, while his on-base percentage ranks 37th and he is 55th in slugging.
+- Among the qualifying batters in MLB action, he ranks 61st in batting average, 41st in on-base percentage, and 59th in slugging.

-- Swanson is batting .263 with four homers during his last outings and is riding a four-game hitting streak.
+- Swanson has picked up a hit in 60 of 96 games this year, with multiple hits 27 times.

-- Swanson has picked up an RBI in 35.8% of his games this season, with two or more RBI in 11.6% of his games.
-He has also plated three or more runs in three contests.
+- In 35.4% of his games this year, Swanson has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in three contests.

-- He has scored in 39 of 95 games this season, and more than once 12 times.
+- He has scored in 40.6% of his games this year, with two or more runs scored in 12.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.